ZombiEquinox/ZombiEquinox/README.md

 - 👋 Hi, I’m @ZombiEquinox
 - 👀 I’m interested in Javascript, React, NextJS, Remix, Vue, NuxtJS, Laravel, and anything else that comes up
-- 🌱 I’m currently learning Vue, NuxtJS, Laravel
+- 🌱 I’m currently learning Vue and NuxtJS
 - 💞️ I’m looking to collaborate on Front-End Projects.
-- 📫 How to reach me @ZombiEquinox pretty much everywhere, except PSN that's mrsandman87
+- 📫 How to reach me @ZombiEquinox pretty much everywhere

 <!---
 ZombiEquinox/ZombiEquinox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.